-Investment returns are likely to remain low during 2020/21 with them possibly reducing a little from their current position.
+Investment returns are likely to remain exceptionally low during 2021/22 with little increase in the following two years.

-Borrowing interest rates were on a major falling trend during the first half of 2019-20 but then jumped up by 100 bps on 9.10.19.
+Borrowing interest rates fell to historically very low rates as a result of the COVID crisis and the quantitative easing operations of the Bank of England, indeed, gilt yields up to 6 years were negative during most of the first half of 20/21.
 The policy of avoiding new borrowing by running down spare cash balances has served local authorities well over the last few years.
-However, the unexpected increase of 100 bps in PWLB rates required a major rethink of local authority treasury management strategy and risk management.
+The unexpected increase of 100 bps in PWLB rates on top of the then current margin over gilt yields of 80 bps in October 2019, required an initial major rethink of local authority treasury management strategy and risk management.